Famous Bis: Marie Laurencin

 Marie Laurencin, 1913, Le Bal élégant, La Danse à la campagne

-While some critics dismiss Laurencin's work as trivial because of its feminine aesthetics, others believe that that femininity is what made it great, providing an interrogation of the masculine norms in both art and society at large.
-As well as the obvious presence of sapphic desire commingling with female agency in her work disrupting heteronormative expectations.
+While some critics have dismissed Laurencin's work as trivial because of its feminine aesthetic, others believe that its femininity is its greatest strength, as it allows Laurencin to interrogate masculine norms in both art and society.
+Her depictions of female agency and sapphic desire also disrupted heteronormative expectations.

 Comments